 One of the most integral roles played in the process of development is done by software developers.
-The job of a software developer is to code an application according to a software development plan by either front-end or back-end developers.
-They exist in the same way as an app that has a front end and a back end.
+The job of a software developer is to code an application according to a software development plan by either front-end and back-end developers.
+They exist in the same way as that of an app that has a front end and a back end.

 Front-end developers design the user interface of an app, ensuring that it runs smoothly on any device, platform, or operating system.
-The core of an app which requires algorithm developments and business logic is developed by back-end developers.
+The core of an app which requires algorithm developments and business logics are developed by back-end developers.
 Back-end developers who have worked in the industry for a while can not only write code but also perform design tasks.